tylerriccio33/wimsey/README.md

 - column: another_great_column
   test: null_count_should
   be_exactly: 0
+- test: row_count_should
+  be_less_than_or_equal_to: 50000
+- column: neato_column
+  test: type_should
+  be_one_of:
+    - int64
+    - float64
 ```

+> Note you'll need `pyyaml` installed to support reading this, the same data can be stored as json without needing extension if you're trying to keep things lightweight

 Here we have two tests, firstly, we're checking that "awesome_column" is between -10 and 100, and then we're checking that "another_great_column" has no null entries.